 Then the day came in 2003, albeit sooner than I expected, when J.W. declared he was “tired of this sh*t!”
 And so a new opportunity was born for me… I started EPIC (I already had the idea for the name) and took over the camp the following season.

-After finishing the 2019 season, that’s 22 summers adventuring and fishing in Alaska, all stemming from that single unguided float trip back in ’95… will remote Alaska infect you, too?
+After finishing the 2019 season, that’s 22 summers adventuring and fishing in Alaska, all stemming from that single unguided float trip back in ’95… will remote Alaska infect your soul, too?